huggingface/diffusers/docs/source/en/using-diffusers/pag.md

 ### pag_applied_layers

 The `pag_applied_layers` argument allows you to specify which layers PAG is applied to.
 By default, it applies only to the mid blocks.
 Changing this setting will significantly impact the output.
-You can use the `set_pag_applied_layer`s method to adjust the PAG layers after the pipeline is created, helping you find the optimal layers for your model.
+You can use the `set_pag_applied_layers` method to adjust the PAG layers after the pipeline is created, helping you find the optimal layers for your model.

 As an example, here is the images generated with `pag_layers = ["down.block_2"])` and `pag_layers = ["down.block_2", "up.block_1.attentions_0"]`